mrsid743/Internship-strapi-task7/README.md

 Now, your complete CI/CD pipeline is set up\! 🚀

 ## **✅ Task 6: Deploying to AWS ECS Fargate with Terraform**

-**Objective:** Deploy a scalable Strapi application on AWS using ECS Fargate, with all infrastructure managed by Terraform.

 ### **Steps**